thanhnam192/nab-assignment/README.md

  <h3>--------------------------Work Flow--------------------------</h3>
  <h4>1.
 Buy Voucher</h4>
  <p>- User/Client make a call to our API to buy an Voucher.
-Our system will create Voucher Order and <b>IMEDIATELY</b> send back to User with OrderID and message is Voucher order is processing</p>
+Our system will create Voucher Order and <b>IMEDIATELY</b> send back to User with OrderID and message is "Voucher order request is being processed within 30 seconds".
+User can use OrderID to make a call to check a process of their Voucher Order</p>
  <p>- System send Voucher Order to SQS and let Lambda buy an Voucher from 3rd party.
 After finish to buy Voucher, Lambda will send messge to Result Queue</p>
  <p>- System will take a message from Result Queue and Update Voucher Order to DB.
 There are 3 cases:
   <ul>